DarkDevWorld/december/README.md

 AI-powered development platforms have revolutionized how we build applications.
 They allow developers to go from idea to working application in seconds, but most solutions are closed-source or require expensive subscriptions.

 Until recently, building a local alternative that matched the speed and capabilities of platforms like Loveable, Replit, or Bolt seemed challenging.
-The recent advances in AI and containerization technologies have made it possible to build a fast, local development environment that gives you full control over your code and API usage.
+The recent advances in AI and cloud development environments like CodeSandbox have made it possible to build a fast, accessible development environment that gives you full control over your code and API usage.

 I would love for this repo to become the go-to place for people who want to run their own AI-powered development environment.
 I've been working on this project for a while now and I'm really excited to share it with you.

-## Why run December locally?
+## Why use December with CodeSandbox?

-Building applications shouldn't require expensive subscriptions or sacrificing your privacy.
-December gives you the power of platforms like Loveable, Replit, and Bolt without the downsides:
+Building applications shouldn't require expensive subscriptions or complex local setup.
+December gives you the power of platforms like Loveable, Replit, and Bolt with the convenience of CodeSandbox:

-- **Full Control & Privacy** - Your code, ideas, and projects never leave your machine.
-No cloud storage, no data mining, no vendor lock-in
+- **No Local Setup Required** - No Docker installation, no complex configuration.
+Just run and start building
+- **Instant Project Creation** - Projects are created instantly on CodeSandbox with live preview
 - **Your API Keys, Your Costs** - Use your own API keys and pay only for what you use.
-No monthly subscriptions or usage limits imposed by third parties
+No monthly subscriptions
-- **Complete Feature Access** - No paywalls, premium tiers, or artificial limitations.
-Every feature is available from day one
+- **Complete Feature Access** - No paywalls, premium tiers, or artificial limitations
 - **Multiple AI Providers** - Choose from 11+ AI providers including local options like Ollama
+- **Live Collaboration** - Share your CodeSandbox projects easily with others

-Most cloud-based AI development platforms charge $20-100+ per month while limiting your usage and storing your intellectual property on their servers.
-With December, a $5 API credit can generate dozens of complete applications, and you keep full ownership of everything you create.
+Most cloud-based AI development platforms charge $20-100+ per month while limiting your usage.
+With December, a $5 API credit can generate dozens of complete applications, and you can share and collaborate on them instantly through CodeSandbox.

-The local-first approach means you can work offline, modify the platform itself, and never worry about service outages or policy changes affecting your projects.
-Your development environment evolves with your needs, not a company's business model.
+The CodeSandbox integration means you get instant deployment, live preview, and easy sharing without any infrastructure management.
+Your development environment is accessible from anywhere with just a browser.

-December proves that you don't need to choose between powerful AI assistance and maintaining control over your work.
+December proves that you don't need to choose between powerful AI assistance and ease of use.
 Run it locally, use your own API keys, and build without boundaries.

 ## Contact